ajfite/ajfite.com/projects.md

 ## Old Projects

+These projects are archives of extremely old work, kept around for fun and nostalgia only.
+They are not representative of my present skills, but still fun to see.

 * [My old National History Day project from high school](https://projects.ajfite.com/nhd/)
 * [Cal Poly rotation calculator](https://projects.ajfite.com/rotations/)
 * [Cal Poly CPE123 work](https://sites.google.com/site/ajcpe123/)